 The third Monday of each calendar month shall be reserved for after-school building meetings called by Association Representatives.
+In the event the governing Board meeting is moved to the third Tuesday of the month due to parent-teacher conferences, the KEA building meetings may be changed to the fourth Monday of the month.
 If this time is not used by the Association, a meeting may be scheduled by the building principal.
 In addition, building representatives shall be permitted to call building meetings in the normal meeting room or other convenient room in the building after school hours when such meetings do not conflict with the educational program or meetings called by the Administration.
 The Association Representative will clear time and place of the meeting with the building principal.